eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This element names the finalization function of Cryptographic plugin.
+This element names the finalization function of the Cryptographic plugin.
 This function is called to let the plugin release its resources.

 The default value is: "finalize\_crypto".